Lou Reed: 1980–1989: Mid-period

-Reed's 1980 marriage to designer Sylvia Morales inspired Reed to write several songs, particularly "Think It Over" from 1980's Growing Up in Public and "Heavenly Arms" from 1982's The Blue Mask.
-The latter album was enthusiastically received by critics such as Rolling Stone writer Tom Carson, whose review began, "Lou Reed's The Blue Mask is a great record, and its genius is at once so simple and unusual that the only appropriate reaction is wonder.
+In 1980, Reed appeared as a record producer in the film One-Trick Pony, written by and starring Paul Simon.
+Reed's marriage to designer Sylvia Morales that year inspired him to write several songs, particularly "Think It Over" from 1980's Growing Up in Public and "Heavenly Arms" from 1982's The Blue Mask.
+The latter album was enthusiastically received by critics such as Rolling Stone writer Tom Carson, who called it "a great record, and its genius is at once so simple and unusual that the only appropriate reaction is wonder.
 Who expected anything like this from Reed at this late stage of the game?"
 In the Village Voice, Robert Christgau called The Blue Mask "his most controlled, plainspoken, deeply felt, and uninhibited album."
 After Legendary Hearts (1983) and New Sensations (1984), Reed was sufficiently reestablished as a public figure to become a spokesman for Honda scooters.
 In the early 1980s, Reed worked with guitarists including Chuck Hammer on Growing Up in Public, and Robert Quine on The Blue Mask and Legendary Hearts.

-Reed's 1984 album New Sensations marked the first time that Reed had charted within the US Top 100 since 1978's Street Hassle, and the first time that Reed had charted in the UK altogether since 1976's Coney Island Baby.
+Reed's 1984 album New Sensations marked the first time that Reed had charted within the US Top 100 since Street Hassle, and the first time that Reed had charted in the UK since 1976's Coney Island Baby.
 Although its lead single "I Love You, Suzanne" only charted at No. 78 on the UK Singles Chart it did receive light rotation on MTV.
-Two more singles were released from the album: "My Red Joystick" and the Dutch-only release "High in the City" but they both failed to chart.
+Two more singles were released from the album: "My Red Joystick" and the Dutch-only release "High in the City", but they both failed to chart.

 In 1998, The New York Times observed that in the 1970s, Reed had a distinctive persona: "Back then he was publicly gay, pretended to shoot heroin onstage, and cultivated a 'Dachau panda' look, with cropped peroxide hair and black circles painted under his eyes."
 The newspaper wrote that in 1980, "Reed renounced druggy theatrics, even swore off intoxicants themselves, and became openly heterosexual, openly married."